Legend has it that Rhodes was blessed by the sun god Helios, which is why it enjoys 300 days of glorious sunshine a year!

 Our favourites in Rhodes

 More destinations in Rhodes

 Boat: Rhodes is a major port with sea links to many other Greek islands.

 Bus: There's a good public bus system throughout the island; the tourist office publishes a schedule of routes and times.

 Taxi: In Rhodes Town, the largest of many taxi stands is in front of the Old Town, on the harbour front in Plateia Rimini.

 Car Hire: An excellent way of getting around during Rhodes holidays, car hire gives you complete flexibility as well as the ability to see more of the island.

-The climate in Rhodes is typically Mediterranean.
+The weather and temperature in Rhodes is typically Mediterranean.
 In reality there are only two seasons: spring and summer.
 A hot summer (April -October), and a rainy winter (November - March).
 On average, Rhodes has 300 days of sunshine a year, while between April and October, the chances of uninterrupted sunshine are nearly one hundred per cent.
 During that period the temperature is in excess of 25 C. The usual temperature in October is on the average low 150 C and high 270 C.

 |Max Temp C||Apr||May||Jun||Jul||Aug||Sep||Oct|